mdfahimhasan/WesternUS_NetGW/README.md

 The __utils__ module do not need any execution.
 The latter modules are required to be executed using the respective driver files to unvail the full funtionality of the model.
 The repository has other auxiliary folders with scripts that are some data processing, result analysis,and plotting purposes.

-## Dependencies
+### Dependencies
 __operating system:__ All scripts are fully functional in windows and linux environments.
 In linux environment, gdal needs to be installed separately and the appropriate 'gdal_path' needs to be set in necessary scripts.
-For some functions, e.g. the _shapefile_to_raster()_ in utils > raster_ops.py and associated scripts (results_analysis > netGW_pumping_compile.py), gdal system call has to enabled to run them on linux environment.
+For some functions, e.g. the _shapefile_to_raster()_ in utils > raster_ops.py and associated scripts (results_analysis > netGW_pumping_compile.py), gdal system call has to enabled/installed specifically to run them in linux environment.
 Note that all modules, except _results_analysis_, have been implemented/checked using both windows and linux environment (using conda environment).
-However, the authors recommend exercising discretion when setting up the environment to run the scripts.
+However, the authors recommend exercising discretion when setting up the environment and run the scripts.

 __conda environment:__ A _conda environment_ set up using [Anaconda](https://www.anaconda.com/products/individual) with python 3.9 has been used to implement this repositories.
-Required libraries needed to be installed to run this repository are -
+Required libraries needed to be installed to run this repository are - dask, dask-geopandas, earthengine-api, fastparquet, gdal, matplotlib, numpy, pandas, rasterio, scikit-learn, shapely, seaborn.

+Note that the _.ipynb_ scrips will require installaion of jupyter lab within the conda environment.

+### Google Earth Engine Authentication
+This project relies on the Google Earth Engine (GEE) Python API for downloading (and reducing) some of the predictor datasets from the GEE data repository.
+After completing step 3, run ```earthengine authenticate```.
+The installation and authentication guide for the earth-engine Python API is available [here](https://developers.google.com/earth-engine/guides/python_install).
+The Google Cloud CLI tools may be required for this GEE authentication step.
+Refer to the installation docs [here](https://cloud.google.com/sdk/docs/install-sdk).
+You also have to create a gcloud project to use the GEE API.